 The Fishing System has a wide variety of configurations that will influence the installation.
-The accessory bus, video output, and RS 232 connectors allow you to expand your Fishing System capabilities.
+The ethernet connector and RS 232 connector allow you to expand your Fishing System capabilities.
 As you expand the configuration, the menu options that correspond with the connected accessory will be added to the menu system.